Tornadoes leave a trail of destruction in Oklahoma, communities begin to assess damage

 The region remains on high alert for severe weather after thunderstorms and tornados rolled through Friday and Saturday from Texas to the Great Lakes.
 About 106 tornadoes were detected in six states on Friday, with Nebraska and Iowa the hardest hit, officials said.

-In Oklahoma, emergency officials confirmed that a tornado tracked through western Hughes County around 11 p.m.
-Saturday night, destroying or damaging several buildings in its wake.

-Hughes County EMS said Sunday morning that at least four people were injured — three with major injuries — and two people died.
-They said the victims were an adult and a minor, but did not provide any additional information.
+In Oklahoma, a tornado ripped through Holdenville, a small town of about 5,000 people, around 11 p.m.
+Saturday night, destroying or damaging several buildings in its path.
+Hughes County Emergency Medical Services said Sunday morning that at least four people were injured — three with major injuries — and two people died.
+The victims were an adult and a minor, it said, but did not provide any additional information.

 On Sunday morning, Gov. J. Kevin Stitt declared an emergency disaster for 12 counties, including Carter, Cotton, Garfield, Hughes, Kay, Lincoln, Love, Murray, Okfuskee, Oklahoma, Payne, and Pontotoc.
 This will allow the state to provide the necessary help for these communities.
 He said in a video posted on Facebook that he plans to visit the impacted communities to assess the damage.

 Videos and photos emerging on social media early Sunday morning showed heavy damage across Sulphur, including scattered bricks, wooden beams and toppled trees.
-Buildings in the downtown area had blown-out windows and missing walls.
+Buildings in the downtown area had blown-out windows and missing walls across a 15-block radius.

 Red Cross Oklahoma said it was opening a shelter in Sulphur and was in contact with officials to help with the immediate needs of affected residents throughout the state.